A unique and special opportunity to buy part of a former Orthodox monastery on the Amalfi coast in Maiori.

-The monastery is built mostly in a cave and only the front wall protrudes from the cave.
+The monastery is built mostly inside a cave and only the front wall protrudes from the cave.

-The different open spaces between the apartment parts are truly magical and give the feeling of another dimension.
+The different open spaces between the apartments walls are truly magical and give the feeling of another dimension.

 Terrace 1 is at the front with a fantastic view over the sea,

 Terrace 2 is located at the back of the apartment (an intermediate square),

 Terrace 3 is on the roof of the building where an attic room has also been realized.

 The bathrooms and kitchen are functional, but dated.

 The asking price is € 995,000